jvsjosin/CareerLY/README.md

 ## Conclusion

 CareerLy aims to democratize career guidance for students in CS and IT.
-By providing personalized recommendations based on individual assessments, we empower students to make informed decisions about their futures.
-Our web application reduces dependency on mentors and seniors, making career guidance accessible to a wider audience.
+By providing personalized recommendations based on individual assessments, we empower students to make informed decisions about their futures. my web application reduces dependency on mentors and seniors, making career guidance accessible to a wider audience.